This is Mike Gil's TypePad Profile.

 Mike Gil

-I am a partner in a consulting firm with an interest in Knowledge Workers, how they work, what tools they use, and what makes them tick.
+I work in a professional services firm and am interested in Knowledge Workers, how they work, what tools they use, and what makes them tick.

 Interests: professional services, knowledge management, business software, erp, bi, kpis, portals, scorecards, dashboards, performance management, office automation, application development, david maister, consulting, microsoft, collaboration